shinymonitor/qmtik/README.md

 #### mnist_784
 - mnist_784_train: 56,000 MNIST train samples in binary format
 - mnist_784_infer: 14,000 MNIST test samples in binary format
-- mnist_784_model: The trained model
+- mnist_784_model: The trained model with ~95% accuracy
 - mnist_784_data_prep.py: mnist_784 csv to binary format converter (refer this for the sample data file format)
 - qmtik_config.h: The config for the mnist_784 model
 - train.c